krestaino/bitprint/README.md

 **Bitwarden Print** aims to provide a convenient format to print your Bitwarden backups.
 Everything is handled in the browser, your data does not go anywhere.
-That said, I would not trust this if without reviewing the source.
+That said, I would not trust this without reviewing the source.

 **It's highly recommended to clone the repo and run it yourself.**